thealitahir/discountCalculator/README.md

 ## Important Note ##

 Due to shortage of time, I couldn't achieve extra tasks.
-The features that are currently missing is password hashing, adding eslint rules, achieving the current.
+The features that are currently missing is password hashing, adding eslint rules, complete docker setup.
 Test cases and swagger documentation is very important but I couldn't achieve it due to shortage of time.